BorhaneddineHamadou/bayscen/data/README.md

 ### Why Two Frost Stations?

-The main station (e.g., SN84770) provides comprehensive road condition data but may lack cloudiness measurements.
+The main station (e.g., SN84770) provides comprehensive road condition data but lack cloudiness measurements.
 A secondary station (very close to it) with cloudiness data is used to supplement the dataset, ensuring complete weather parameter coverage.

 ## Quick Start